Lisa Vanderpump Weighs In On ‘RHOBH’ Newbies Dorit Kemsley And Eden Sassoon

 “[Lisa Vanderpump] is over all of the fighting going on right now, and has only stayed on the show this long because it gave her a platform to raise awareness for her animal activism causes,” explained the source, “but she cannot stand the cattiness, and she really does not care what anyone thinks of her anymore.”

-The source went on to reveal that Lisa Vanderpump and Ken Todd were planning to have cameras filmed them during the opening of their Vanderpump Pets store, which not only offers pet merchandize but also serves as a rescue center for pets in Los Angeles without homes.
+The source went on to reveal that Lisa Vanderpump and Ken Todd were planning to have cameras filmed them during the opening of their Vanderpump Pets store, which not only offers pet merchandise but also serves as a rescue center for pets in Los Angeles without homes.

 To see more of Lisa Vanderpump and her co-stars, including Eden Sassoon and Dorit Kemsley, tune into The Real Housewives of Beverly Hills Season 7 tonight, March 7, and every Tuesday night at 9 p.m. on Bravo TV.